-Remember Matrix, the Wachowski brothers' trilogy?
-The good hero, that Neo played by Keanu Reeves, was able to dodge the bullets by 'slowing down' the scene with his telekinesis-or-what-it-is powers, producing daring evolutions to the delight of the effects creators. specials and the public.
+Do you remember The Matrix, the Wachowski brothers' trilogy?
+The good hero, Neo played by Keanu Reeves, was able to dodge bullets by 'slowing down' the scene with his powers of telekinesis-or-whatever, performing daring evolutions to the delight of the effects creators specials and the public.

-Il Helmet decelerator, made by the German Lorenz Potthast, allows the wearer to experience the perception of the world at a slower speed, which can even be adjusted using a small remote control.
-Potthast has inserted a microcomputer and a display in the helmet, positioning (in a completely playful-experimental way, as I understand it) a second outside, in order to allow observers to understand what the wearer of the helmet is looking at. .
+Il Helmet decelerator, made by German Lorenz Potthast, allows the wearer to experience perceiving the world at a slower speed, which can even be adjusted using a small remote control.
+Potthast has inserted a microcomputer and a display in the helmet, positioning (in a completely playful-experimental way, as I understand it) a second one outside, in order to allow observers to understand what is happening guarding the helmet wearer.

 Of course, going through a busy city with this coconut on your head is not exactly a good idea, but in a controlled and assisted situation such a device can provide a special experience to the wearer.
-No mention by the inventor about the software behind the results, nor any marketing plan (at least for now).
+No mention from the inventor about the underlying software of the results, nor any commercialization plan (at least for now).

 Take a look: